kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 **Goals:**

-1. This command should localize
+This command should localize

 * all remote files that a kustomization file directly references
 * remote exec binaries of referenced KRM functions

-   This command achieves this goal if, in the absence of remote images and custom fields in KRM functions, `kustomize build` can run on the localized copy without network access.
+This command achieves this goal if, in the absence of remote images and custom fields in KRM functions, `kustomize build` can run on the localized copy without network access and produce the same output as when run on the original.

 **Non-goals:**